inet-framework/inet/showcases/general/parsim/doc/index.rst

 To overcome this limitation, we run the simulation sequentially, dump the address and route configuration created by the configurator to an xml file, and use that file as the configuration for each configurator module.

-**TODO** redundant
+.. **TODO** redundant

+..
 To do this, we need to run the simulation sequentially and with the configurator set to add static routes.

 All four configurator's would create the same xml file, so we just dump one of them.
 The ``GenerateConfiguratorConfig`` configuration in omnetpp.ini can be used for this purpose:

-**TODO** RoutesAndAddresses.xml/AddressesAndRoutes.xml
+.. **TODO** RoutesAndAddresses.xml/AddressesAndRoutes.xml

 .. literalinclude:: ../omnetpp.ini
    :start-at: GenerateConfiguratorConfig
    :end-at: Routes
    :language: ini

-The ``config.xml`` file is used by all network configurators in the parallel simulation:
+The ``AddressesAndRoutes.xml`` file is used by all network configurators in the parallel simulation:

 ..
 TODO